DataExperts/Dexih.App.UI/src/dexih.frontend/src/assets/help/reference/api.md

 ### API's

-The *Information Hub* allows tables and datalinks to be published as Api's which can be easily access by third parties.
+The *Integration Hub* allows tables and datalinks to be published as Api's which can be easily access by third parties.

 ### General Properties